kavia-common/travel-planner-pro-219443-219452/README.md

   - React-based web UI
   - See travel_planner_frontend/README.md for full setup, environment variables, architecture, and development instructions.

+## New: Packing List (feature flagged)

+The frontend includes a categorized Packing List with per-category and overall progress.

+- Feature flag: PACKING_LIST (default enabled)
+- Fallback: persists to localStorage when backend endpoints are not available
+- Integrated into Trip Details as a "Packing" tab

 ## New: Budget Planner (feature flagged)

 The frontend now includes a Budget Planner in the Trip Details page that lets users: